junebash/junebash.com/_posts/2020-10-09-combine-networking.md

 }
 ```

-So if things are generally the same in the end, was there any purpose to all of this?
+So if things are generally the same in the end, was there any purpose to all of this?!
 Well, it basically depends on your preferences and how your networking code will be used.
 Here's a basic fake view class with a couple of methods; one uses the old fetch that takes in a closure, and the other uses the new fetch that returns a publisher.

 ```swift
 class HabitListView {